lightninglabs/lightning-dev-site/tutorial/03-rpc-client.md

 ---
 layout: page
-title: Stage 3 - Setup RPC Client
+title: Stage 3 - RPC Client
 ---

 In this section, we will run the finished tutorial app and set up a gRPC client